 Scrapped Cutscene Music?

 Some of the cutscenes in the game have no audio at all, but looking at the filenames there were songs that were supposed to play during cutscenes;

 BGM_kg702b_cut was apparently supposed to play during the cutscene where Donald uses Zettaflare on Terra-Xehanort, while the other, BGM_kg702b_2_cut was supposed to play after Riku says "You don't believe that.
 Both audio files are sadly completely silent.

 Unused Re Mind Content

-Quite possibly the most infamous unexplorable area is the entirety of Shibuya, where a LOT of stuff is hidden from view during the battle with Yozora in the Secret Episode on top of the 106 building.
-As mentioned in an interview, the developmental team planned it to be explored, but they saved it for "the next big game".
+The most infamous unexplorable area is the entirety of Shibuya, where a LOT of stuff is hidden from view during the battle with Yozora on top of the 106 building.
+As mentioned in an interview, the development team intended it to be explorable, but they saved it for "the next big game".

 - A Memory Archive section has been added to the main menu.

 - Added fixes for crashing issues with Kingdom Hearts 3 version 1.02.

 - Added fixes for framerate drop and freezing issues.